dabbu-knowledge-platform/files-api-server/CONTRIBUTING.md

 - `nodejs and npm` **must** be installed to run the server locally
   - To check if nodejs is already installed, type `node --version && npm --version` in terminal/command prompt.
 You should see two version numbers displayed after running this command.
   - [Here](https://nodejs.org/en/download/package-manager/) are the official instructions to install nodejs and npm for all platforms in case you haven't installed it already.
-- `pkg` **must** be installed to build the server
-  - To check if pkg is installed, type `pkg --version` in terminal/command prompt.
-You should see a version number displayed after running this command.
-  - [Here](https://www.npmjs.com/package/pkg#usage) are the official instructions to install pkg for all platforms in case you haven't installed it already.
-(Requires nodejs and npm)

 ### Step 1: Fork